 On top of its base, there are custom switches (that work like MX Blue, although we aren’t much assured about their quality) and the keys.
 These keys have more than usual space between themselves, and it helps a lot while typing.

-The entire keyboard is splash-resistant and it uses gold-plated USB connectors.
+The entire keyboard is splash-resistant and it uses gold-plated USB connector.
 All in all, we are pretty satisfied with its build quality.
-It's a pretty tough keyboard with an apparently non-fancy design.
+It’s a pretty tough keyboard with an apparently non-fancy design.

-Specs wise, it has 87 keys, so no NUMPAD - but it also makes this keyboard a bit compact too.
-What's more interesting about these keys is that they're double-shot injection molded keys.
+Specs wise, it has 87 keys, so no NUMPAD – but it also makes this keyboard a bit compact.
+What’s more interesting about these keys is that they’re double-shot injection molded keys.

 Double-shot molding is a process in which a plastic is molded onto a preformed metal/plastic insert.
-This process is used for make the key-caps durable.
+This process is used for making the key-caps durable.

-It was slowly disappearing form the market a few years ago, but now, thanks to resurgence of PC gaming since the 2000s, this process has gained popularity again and many manufactures are using it.
+It was slowly disappearing from the market a few years ago, but now, thanks to the resurgence of PC gaming since the 2000s, this process has gained popularity again and many manufacturers are using it.